Architecture

 Sending

-3. If inbox is clear, message is inserted into agent_messages with status pending
+3. If the inbox is clear, the message is inserted as pending

 Receiving